ErikBird/OpenReviewCrawler/README.md

 The binary variable `skip_pdf_download` determines if the pdfs will be downloaded.

+<a name="output"></a>
 ## Output
 The program goes over the venues by year, download the PDFs for the revisions and output a dictionary of the data.
 This data can then be stored as JSON or SQL-Database.

-The information about submissions, comments and reviews are formatted as [Notes](https://openreview-py.readthedocs.io/en/latest/api.html#openreview.Note) as specified by OpenReview.
+For the JSON, the information about submissions, comments and reviews are formatted as [Notes](https://openreview-py.readthedocs.io/en/latest/api.html#openreview.Note) as specified by OpenReview (For more information, see [About the OpenReview API](api)).
-However some variables are generally omitted, see [here](example_output.json) for an example JSON.
+An example JSON can be found [here](example_output.json).

-Each submission also has the field `revisions` which contains a list of all previous revisions of the submissions and `notes` which contains a list of all comments, reviews and decisions of the submissions.
+In the JSON, each submission also has the field `revisions` which contains a list of all previous revisions of the submissions and `notes` which contains a list of all comments, reviews and decisions of the submissions.
 Each note in this list also has a field `revisions` for previous iterations of it.

 PDFs are stored in the format `{forum}_{revision_number}.pdf`. `revisions_number` is the position in the revision array of a submissions.
 Note that the array is sorted from newest to oldest.

+The database removes some fields deemed unneccesary.

+<a name="labeling"></a>
 ## Acceptance Labeling
 How a submissions is marked as accepted or rejected varies from venue to venue, year to year and even within one venue year.